botpress/botpress/docs/guide/docs/tutorials/webchat-embedding.md

   enableArrowNavigation: false, //Whether or to to support arrow navigation (e.g scroll conversation, focus on buttons)
   externalAuthToken: 'my jwt token', // Defines a token that is sent with each messages to Botpress
   userId: null, // Allows you to override the default user id.
 Make sure it is not possible to guess it!
+  enableReset: false, // Whether or not reset button will be shown to the user
   extraStylesheet: '/assets/modules/channel-web/examples/my-theme.css' // Define a custom style sheet to override Botpress styling
 })
 ```

 There is an example on how to customize the web chat with your custom CSS bundled with your default Botpress installation.
 Start the server, then head over to `http://localhost:3000/assets/modules/channel-web/examples/styled-webchat.html` for an example.
+You can also check example [sources at the github](https://github.com/botpress/botpress/tree/master/modules/channel-web/assets/examples).

 ## Advanced